 I tested it when in France, Spain, USA and Poland.

-The Cybex has the brake pedal located on a bar behind the stroller basket and it can’t be kicked while walking and is easily pressed and unpressed which is a huge plus for sandals.
-And the stroller basket is easily accessible.
+The Cybex has the brake pedal located on a bar behind the stroller basket.
+It can’t be kicked while walking and is easily pressed and unpressed which is a huge plus for sandals.
+Plus, the stroller basket is easily accessible.

 The canopy, similar to GB Pockit, is too small for sunny days to cover the child completely.
 The handlebar is shorter than on our Babyzen Yoyo.
 However, if you’re used to things like Doona stroller then it will be fine for you as it’s a bit taller.

-A bumper bar is an option but as it’s clippable so it doesn’t fold with a stroller which is annoying.
+A bumper bar is an option but as it’s clippable, it doesn’t fold with a stroller which is annoying.
 However, you can roll it and put it in a purse – just make sure not to lose it.

 One-hand steering is an option, but it’s not as smooth as on Yoyo or other Cybex strollers.
 That said, I feel like this stroller is good for older kids who go in and out of the stroller – my 3 year old loves it.
 However, I wouldn’t recommend it for babies and small toddlers because the recline is small and slightly bent.

 If you don’t mind something that folds slightly bigger, get a Cybex Beezy instead.
-A higher handlebar, bumper bar already included and one-hand folding are possible.
+It has a higher handlebar, the bumper bar is already included, and one-hand folding is possible.

 Read my extra detailed review of Cybex Libelle stroller.